yao-yun/neodb/docs/development.md

 Overview
 --------
 NeoDB is a Django project, and it runs side by side with a [modified version](https://github.com/neodb-social/neodb-takahe) of [Takahē](https://github.com/jointakahe/takahe) (a separate Django project, code in `neodb_takahe` folder of this repo as submodule).
-They communicate with each other mainly thru database and task queue, the diagram in [Docker Installation](install-docker.md) demonstrates a typical architecture.
+They communicate with each other mainly thru database and task queue, [the diagram](troubleshooting.md#containers) demonstrates a typical architecture.
 Currently the two are loosely coupled, so you may take either one offline without immediate impact on the other, which makes it very easy to conduct maintenance and troubleshooting separately.
 In the future, they may get combined but it's not decided and will not be decided very soon.

 Prerequisite